layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-meshery/introduction-to-meshery/creating-designs/quiz.md

         text: "Docker Compose files"
         is_correct: true
   - id: "q3"
-    text: "What happens to your original designs when you merge them in Kanvas?"
+    text: "When merging designs in Kanvas, what happens to the individual original designs?"
     type: "single-answer"
     marks: 2
     options: